elisaado/somtoday-api-docs/README.md

 | id            | URL    | huidig                |
 | Authorization | Header | Bearer [access_token] |

-when you want info about specificly the current school year add /huidig to the url
+When you want info about the current school year add /huidig to the url

 #### Returns